-- 26. The use, by vehicles, of the existing access off Pulens Lane will only be acceptable if there is a suitable and safe access and egress off the B2199, including visibility splays as necessary, as well as providing suitable arrangements for both pedestrian and cycle access. - 27.
-This existing access is to be utilised for pedestrian and cycle access irrespective of whether vehicular access is feasible. - 28.
+- 25. The use, by vehicles, of the existing access off Pulens Lane will only be acceptable if there is a suitable and safe access and egress off the B2199, including visibility splays as necessary, as well as providing suitable arrangements for both pedestrian and cycle access.
+An alternative and new vehicular access may be needed at a point when the development proposal exceeds a number of dwellings determined in conjunction with the Highway Authority.
+Detailed access considerations will be considered through a detailed planning application. - 26.
+This existing access is to be utilised for pedestrian and cycle access irrespective of whether vehicular access is feasible. - 27.
 Pedestrian and cycle access should continue through the site to the eastern field boundary so that connections can be made in the future to the footpath which runs along Tilmore Brook to the south.